yarden/paper_metachange/README.md

 Installing the code
 -----------------

-The code can be installed as a regular Python package using ``pip install .`` in the repository directory (or ``python setup.py install``).
+This code requires installing the [ParticleFever library](https://github.com/yarden/particlefever).
+Once this library is installed, the code for the paper can be installed as a regular Python package using ``pip install .`` in the repository directory (or ``python setup.py install``).
 Unit tests can be run using:

     cd ./paper_metachange
     python testing.py